DanRuta/xVA-Synth/README.md

 # xVA Synth

-Tacotron based Electron app for voice synthesis in the style of specific voices and characters from Bethesda games.
+xVASynth is an experimental, machine learning based speech synthesis app, using voices from characters/voice sets from Bethesda games.

+<img width="100%" src="readme images/github-README.png">

+## What this is

+This is an Electron UI wrapped around a stripped down version of the original Tacotron (implementation by keithito).
 The app serves as a framework, which loads and uses whichever models are given to it.
 As such, the app does nothing by itself, and models need to be installed.
 Models which have a corresponding asset file will be loaded in its respective game/category.
 Anything else gets loaded in the "Other" category.

-<img width="100%" src="readme images/github-README.png">
+## Why this exists

+This has no real purpose yet, to a user, other than just to play around with the voices.
+At the moment, the quality is not there yet, and until I can get some of the newer models to work, these will not be usable in anything.
+Some voices had very little amounts of dialogue, and lots is needed for high quality.
+However, the long term plan is to get to a high enough quality to synthesize new voice acting lines, for new mods (eg. quest mods).

+## Installation
+The base application can be downloaded and placed anywhere.
+Aim to install it onto an SSD, if you have the space, to reduce voice set loading time.
+To install voice sets, you can drop the files into the directory, like you would if manually installing a texture mod.
+To verify, the files should go in `xVASynth/resources/app/models/<game>/`

 ## Instructions

+To start, double click the xVASynth.exe file, and make sure to click Allow, if Windows asks for permission to run the python server script (this is used internally).

-Once the app is up and running, select the voice set category from the top left dropdown, then click a specific voice set.
+Once the app is up and running, select the voice set category (the game) from the top left dropdown, then click a specific voice set.

-A list of already synthesized audio files, if any, is displayed.
+A list of already synthesized audio files for that voice set, if any, is displayed.
 For synthesis, click the `Load model` button.
 This may take a minute, on a slow machine.

 Once finished, type your text in the text area and click the `Generate Voice` button.
 Once generated, you will be shown a preview of the output.
 Click the `Keep sample` button to save to file, or click the `Generate Voice` after making ammends to the text input, to discard it and re-generate.